Chesterkxng/alx-system_engineering-devops/0x00-shell_basics/README.md

 : a script that deletes all files in the current working directory that end with "~" 102-Tree
-: a script that creates directories and subdirectories
+: a script that creates directories and subdirectories 103-commas
+: a script that sort results of a "ls command"